YBkhrv/Aspose/source/index.rst

 Create your own template
 ------------------

-Aspose.OMR for .NET API provides methods to create OMR `templates <https://products.aspose.com/omr/net/>`_ from text description.
-Using this feature developers can create highly customizable omr sheets ready for print.
-API supports several types of elements, including text, choice box (question), answer sheet (several columns of questions), grid (complex values that consist of similar sections).
+The need for OMR software arose due to the fact that early optical mark recognition systems used special scanners and special pre-printed forms with drop-down colors and registration tags.
+Such forms usually cost from about a dollar per page.
+But Aspose.OMR for .NET API provides methods to create OMR `templates <https://products.aspose.com/omr/net />`_ OMR software users create their own forms with character recognition and can save thousands of dollars on a large number of custom forms.
 Generated images can be saved as ready-to-print PDF files or PNG images.

 ::

  // initialize engine and get template processor providing path to the .omr file